 Trying to decide between a GED and a BlueSky diploma?
 The facts below will help you weigh your options.

-A: A high school diploma carries much more weight with college admissions officers, military recruiters, and human resources personnel who are hiring for entry-level positions.
+A: A high school diploma carries more weight with military recruiters and human resources personnel who are hiring for entry-level positions.

-A high school diploma shows the ability to be persistent and work hard over the “long haul,” which is often regarded by employers or recruiters as a positive characteristic.
-A GED could be viewed as a “quick fix” by some.
+A high school diploma shows the ability to be persistent and work hard over the “long haul,” typically regarded by employers or recruiters as a positive characteristic.
+A GED might be viewed as a “quick fix” by some.

-Generally, salaries of people who have high school diplomas are higher than of those with a GED.
+Generally, salaries of people with high school diplomas surpass those with a GED.

 A: BlueSky Online School is a public high school and thus offers a free high school education.
 A GED student might have to pay for the exam.